 - Yearly “wellness” exam – If you’ve had Part B for longer than 12 months, you can get a yearly wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.

-- Abdominal aortic aneurysm screening, a one-time screening for people at risk.
+- Abdominal aortic aneurysm screening, a one-time screening for people at risk (family history of abdominal aortic aneurysms, or you’re a man between 65 and 75 who has ever smoked).
 Get a referral during your initial Medicare wellness exam.

 - Bone mass measurement, or bone density test, which you can get every two years.